AliceO2Group/AliceO2/Detectors/Raw/README.md

 ## RawFileWriter

 A class to facilitate writing to files the MC data converted to raw data payload.
-Payload will be formatted according to CRU data specifications and should be simular to produced by the readout.exe (and can be pumped into the DPL workflows)
+Payload will be formatted according to CRU data specifications and should be simular to produced by the o2-readout-exe (and can be pumped into the DPL workflows)

 The detector code for MC to raw conversion should instatiate the RawFileWriter object and: